Frequently Asked Questions

 Q: Do you rebate commissions from the sale of insurance?

-A: No. While commission rebating is legal in California, it is prohibited in all other states except Florida.
+A: No. While commission rebating is currently legal in California, it is prohibited in nearly all other states.
 In states where rebating is illegal, the practice is generally viewed as an unfair business practice: a financial inducement for the sale of a commissioned insurance or annuity policy.